nikhilparla/rust/README.md

 `cargo build --release`	- build for production with optimizations
 ### Topics
 - print formattings
 	- basic formatting of prints
 - variables
 - types
 - strings
 	- primitive strings and heap allocated String data structure
 - tuples
 	- similar to struct but more functions to operate on
 - arrays
 	- primitive arrays
 - Pointers and reference
 - structs
 	- very important in Rust.
 Check the file, has lot of comments
 	- like classes in python, php.
 Can have functions to act on structs

+There are other topics like functions, enums, loops etc but ignored them since some of them are implemented in the pointers topic and structures topic.\
+Lots of comments in the files, so they can be used as reference.\